AlgyJr/ios_guides/Container-View-Controllers.md

 you'll know that in order to use them in a storyboard you have to create a _relationship segue_ (e.g. to the navigation controller's root view controller).
-Unfortunately there is no way to create a custom relationship segue for your custom cntainer view controllers.
+Unfortunately there is no way to create a custom relationship segue for your custom container view controllers.

-This means that is difficult to custom container view controllers as the root view of your storyboard.
+This means that is difficult to set custom container view controllers as the root view of your storyboard.
 We can try something like implementing `initWithCoder` to load our nib and then setting the custom class of a view controller in the storyboard (see the [custom views